AyushProbopass/career-path-finder-and-advisor/README.md

-# Career Path Finder and Advisor by abhijit morw
+# Career Path Finder and Advisor by abhijit more

 A full-stack application designed to help users find and plan their career paths.